timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - At the end of the power slide, as the JR and I approach turn 3, I use a two-stage pivot technique, shifting to my right and then back to my left to ensure I:

             1. Make sure the Blue JR has a clear path to remain in position with their jammer.
-            2. Quickly shift to a position along the inside boundary, looking back at the pack, that allows me to observe the rear OPR, the status of the pack, and player actions.
+            2. Quickly shift to a position along the inside boundary, looking back at the pack, that allows me to observe the rear IPR, the status of the pack, and player actions.

     === "Importance :material-cursor-default-click:"